 July is hot, with long sunny days and pleasant evenings.
 The sea temperatures are perfect for swimming, but prices are quite high and Mamaia might be crowded.

 Once August is gone, many hotels and restaurants start closing for the cold season.
-Some businesses will still advertise accommodation packages and if you are after a bargain, then this is the time to get a good deal.
+Some businesses will still advertise accommodation packages and if you are after a bargain, then beginning to mid-September is the time to get a good deal.

 Where to stay in Mamaia

-I used to visit Mamaia with my parents, once a year.
-We usually stayed in various all inclusive hotels by the beach.
+I used to visit Mamaia with my parents, once every year.
+We usually stayed in various all-inclusive hotels by the beach.
 However, there are plenty of restaurants and bars around for those interested in self-catering accommodation.
+Click to check the latest prices.

 What to eat in Mamaia

-In general, traditional Romanian food is not fish based.
-However, once you get to Mamaia, this changes entirely.
+In general, traditional Romanian food is not fish-based.
+However, Mamaia is known for its fishing industry and its wonderful grilled seafood dishes.
 You can order fresh fish, fishy pizzas and fishy snacks.
 One of the greatest things I used to love about the Romanian seaside, was the fresh anchovies.
 Fishermen used to sell fried anchovies in paper cones.
 Can't imagine anything better than walking on the beach and munching on crispy fish.
 I'm getting hungry!

 You might find a few people walking around and eating corn on a cob.
 This is another childhood joy!
 You will find vendors by the side of the road, selling freshly boiled or grilled corn on the cob, popcorn and candy floss.